stringfestdata/advancing-into-analytics-practice/README.md

 Part I: Foundations of Analytics in Excel
 </h1>

-## 1. Foundations of Exploratory Data Analysis    X
+## 1. Foundations of Exploratory Data Analysis

 Using the `titanic` dataset and Excel: